Nyxeka/Fanfiction-Extractor/README.md

 This script was designed to download fanfiction stories from fanfiction.net, and then convert the downloaded text into an epub file. epub is rather easy to make, being just a .zip file with a bunch of html files inside, one html file per chapter.

+It uses a cluster of threads for the reason that iteratively downloading and compiling a story to epub format can take several minutes, while downloading all the chapters at once takes maybe 15 seconds total for a 1 million word story.

 Main: r2p.py

 Run with: python r2p.py [story-id] [|chunk-size]